MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ufxclient/nc-ufxclient-evt_ufx_device_super_speed_power_feature.md

-#### - UfxDevice [in]

-The handle to a  USB device object that the client driver received in a previous call to  the <a href="https://msdn.microsoft.com/library/windows/hardware/mt187951">UfxDeviceCreate</a>.

 #### - Feature [in]

 Feature selector for the power feature that is set or cleared, as defined in section 9.4 of the USB 3.0 Specification.
 The feature selector can be one of these values: